j-d-carmichael/npm-update-git-deps/README.md

 Usage: npm-update-git-deps [options]

 Options:
-  -d, --dependency [string]  The single dependency to target from either the dev or non-dev list -h, --help                 output usage information
+  -d, --dependency [string]  The single dependency to target from either the dev or non-dev list (not required to be from git)
+  -h, --help                 output usage information
 ```